Home » Raising Alpacas » What to Know About Alpaca Shearing

 Alpaca shearing is not cruel, and it is done for the safety and welfare of the animal.
 I cannot stress that enough.

-I can also speak to the need for shearing.
+I also want to speak to the need for shearing.
 Alpacas do not shed their fur like a dog or cat.
-They must be sheared annually for their own health and welfare.
-Not shearing them is what is cruel because they can’t manage the summer heat.
-An alpaca who is not sheared regularly becomes matted and unmanageable.
+In the U.S. they must be sheared annually for their own health and welfare.
+Not shearing them is what is cruel because they can’t manage the summer heat and they would die of hyperthermia.
+An alpaca who is not sheared regularly also becomes matted and unmanageable.
 I’ve seen pictures on Facebook groups of rescued alpacas, and it is not a pretty sight.

-I love our alpaca herd.
-I know them by name, I know their likes, and I know their dislikes.
-Many of my alpacas greet me at my arrival and seek pets and kisses.
+I love my alpaca herd.
+I know them by name, I know their likes and dislikes, I know who they are friends with and who they hate, I know where they like to be pet, and I know what their favorite snack is to eat.
+Most of my alpacas proactively greet me to actively seek pets and kisses.
 They do so because we treat them with respect, genuine love, and care.

-My husband and I take great care in managing the shearing day and our herd as a whole.
+My husband and I exercise caution and close oversight when managing the shearing day and our herd as a whole.
 We hire professional shearers and we are with our herd the entire time that shearing is taking place.
 We know exactly what is done, why it is done, and we make sure nothing cruel ever occurs to the alpaca.

-We also use shearers who do take even greater care with our pregnant girls and those who need special handling.
+We also use shearers that we know will take even greater care with our pregnant girls and those who need special handling due to age.
 We do so because we care for these animals and want to give them the love they give to us.

 Why We Hire Professional Shearing Teams

 Not only do alpacas need to be sheared, most farms hire professional shearing teams so they can guarantee their animals are moved through the process quickly and efficiently to reduce stress on the animal.
-And we farmers also stay close to assist the teams so we can increase the efficiency of the process.
+And most alpaca owners also stay close to assist the team so they can increase the efficiency of the process.
 We do so because we truly care for the welfare of our livestock.

 Here is why we opt for professional alpaca shearers: